uhlryk/angular-dynamic-number/README.md

 - filter with comma/dot separator and congurable number of fraction digits
 - filter with thousand separator
 - keeps cursor position
-Edit contractors create new entry for contractor (old entries are for archive or for generate old invoices with old contractor data)
-Delete contractors set entries as archive.
-Add, list, show invoices
-Generate pdf of invoice

 ## Limitations:
 Directive is designed for an input text field.
 The input field must have ngModel.